27 Feb. 2021 | One year after Covid-19

 - In total, more than two thousand people infected with the corona virus are in hospital on Thursday 22-10-2020.
 There are 1,540 on the nursing wards and 463 on the ICs.
 Dutch hospitals have a total of 11,000 care beds and 1,150 IC beds.
 (22-10-2020)

 Due to Corona virus, over the past nine months, office occupancy rates in the five major cities have fallen by 39 percent.
 This is reported by consulting firm Cushman & Wakefield on Thursday.
 Especially in Eindhoven and The Hague, office space changed users less often.
 The national decline is 22 percent.
 (3-10-2020)

-- The second wave was probably mainly caused by young people who brought the virus with them to the Netherlands after their holiday in the South of France or Spain.
+Was probably mainly caused by young people who brought the virus with them to the Netherlands after their holiday in the South of France or Spain.
 This is the conclusion of the RIVM from research, the NOS writes.
 The young people would have spread the virus further through parties and student houses.
 This also infected older people, who spread the virus further through their work and family.
 This is how the virus eventually ended up in nursing homes again, according to the RIVM.
 (3-10-2020)

 Horeca Netherlands expects major redundancies.
 The normally busy rooms, halls and corridors in transit the Mercure Amsterdam City Hotel are virtually empty.
 It hurts manager Francis Windt.
 "We don't have that many guests in the house at the moment.
 Before the crisis it went very well, but now it's dramatic.
 And that is emotionally quite heavy."
 This Amsterdam hotel is certainly not the only one.
 Corona crisis is hitting the sector hard.

-- Business traveler traffic has almost come to a standstill, trade fairs and conferences have been canceled and tourists are still arriving only marginally.
+Bussines traveler traffic has almost come to a standstill, trade fairs and conferences have been canceled and tourists are still arriving only marginally.
 As a result, the sector is in the red.
 Thousands of layoffs many hotels are currently making a loss, says Koninklijke Horeca Nederland (KHN), who conducted research since June.
 (08-09-2020)